 1. When should I worry about my child’s weight gain?

 Parents must pay attention to their child’s weight and ensure they stay within a healthy weight range.
-A body mass index (BMI) less than the 5th percentile means the child is underweight, whereas a BMI at or above the 95th percentile means the child is obese (8).
+A body mass index (BMI) less than the 5th percentile means the child is underweight, whereas a BMI at or above the 95th percentile means the child is obese, which can lead to various health problems, including childhood obesity.
+(8).
 While weighing too less can lower immunity and affect growth, being overweight or obese can expose a child to the risk of developing chronic health conditions such as diabetes and breathing problems (9) (10).